-The DBA Access to Justice Committee accepts nominations for Pro Bono Stars on a rolling basis throughout the year.
+The DBA Access to Justice Committee is accepting nominations for Pro Bono Stars for 2022.
 If you would like to nominate someone as a Pro Bono Star, please email Virginia.McClerkin@denbar.org with subject “Pro Bono Star Nomination” and include the name and employer of the person you are nominating plus an explanation of the nominee’s pro bono work that you believe warrants recognition.

 2021 Pro Bono Stars